zheminzhou/PEPPAN/docs/source/usage/quickstart.rst

 -------------------------
 match_identity controls the minimal identity of an alignment to be considered in the pan-genome construction.
 PEPPA is insensitive to the value of this parameter, as long as it is low enough to cover the genetic diversity of the genomes.
 However, reducing this value will increase the run time of the program.

 By default, PEPPA accepts a minimum match identity of 65%.
-And the minimum match identity that has been tested (in *Mycoplasma*) is 40%.
-Use a lower value if you run PEPPA between genomes from different genera.
+The minimum match identity that has been tested (in *Mycoplasma*) is 40%.
+We suggest to use a lower value if you run PEPPA between genomes from different genera.

 --min_cds INTEGER
 -------------------------
-This controls the minimal size of a gene to be considered in the final pan-genome.
+This parameter controls the minimal size of a gene to be considered in the final pan-genome.
 Short genes are less reliable and also hard to detect in a similarity-based search.

-By default, PEPPA ignores genes with <= 120 bps in their sizes.
+By default, PEPPA ignores genes with <= 120 bps length.
 You can reduce the minimum size of accepted genes if you trust the original annotations (e.g., 90 bps to be consistent with the default settings in `prodigal  <http://gensoft.pasteur.fr/docs/prodigal/2.50/_README>`_).

 --pseudogene FLOAT
 -------------------------